CAMP WISE ONLINE EMPLOYMENT APPLICATIONs

-Applications are now open!
+Applications open in Winter!
 All interviews will be conducted at Stephen Wise Temple.
 Must be entering 10th grade or older to apply.

 Jobs Available at Camp Wise:

 Counselor In Training (CIT) – Entering Grade 10

 This four week program provides teens entering Grade 10 the opportunity to develop their leadership abilities, learn how to lead informal educational programs, and teach valuable team building skills.
 Although CITs are not compensated monetarily, they will be rewarded through personal growth, professional development and 160 hours of community service.
 Furthermore, with the on-the-job experience gained, exceptional CITs may have the opportunity to become paid staff members in the future.
 There are two four-week sessions to choose from: Session 1 (June 22-July 17) and Session 2 (July 13-August 7).
 CITs work primarily with grades K-4.

 Co-counselors are responsible for supporting the head counselor in their assigned group of campers.
 Groups are divided by grade from Kindergarten-Grade 6.
 Responsibilities include planning group activities with other counselors, leading group throughout schedule of the day, facilitating group cheers and songs, and ensuring each of their campers has a safe and fun experience.
 Other duties include supporting the specialists in daily activities or the directors in camp-wide activities.
 Works under the direct guidance of the camp directors and group counselor.
 Required to attend all orientations, staff and planning meetings.

 Head Counselor – Must Have Completed At Least One Year Of College